kulturkrock/screencrash-core/README.md

 ## Setup and Commands

-Before starting, get a copy of `Apornas ö 2020-01-11.pdf` from the Drive and save it as `resources/script.pdf`.
+Before starting, download all files from `Kulturkrock/Projekt/Skärmkrock/Utvecklingsdata` on the Drive and put them under `resources`.

 The following commands are available: